Home > Malaysia > Kuala Lumpur > Sri KDU International School Klang

 School provided lunches

-Food is available before school, at break and at lunch for students to buy or parents can purchase a chosen meal via our VCircle App
+Food is available for students to purchase during break and lunch, or parents can buy a meal plan through our Vircle App.

 Food alternatives for special dietary needs (ie. vegan, kosher, halal etc)